Guide To JetBlue TrueBlue Mosaic Elite Status: Worth It?

 To JetBlue’s credit, the TrueBlue program is pretty robust and well thought out.
 It creates incentives to give JetBlue incremental business, whether a person is just an occasional JetBlue flyer, or travels with the airline every week.

-At the same time, I kind of have a hard time getting excited about TrueBlue Mosaic, for a couple of reasons:
+At the same time, I kind of have a hard time getting excited about TrueBlue Mosaic, for a few reasons:

 I don’t think it’s worth going out of your way to earn JetBlue status